greenm01/vb4x/docs/vb4x_specs.md

 The game is designed to facilitate remote play between friends over email via Excel and Python scripting.
 Future releases will be server/client based and written in Rust.

-VB4X is intended to be a relatively simple and flexible framework; adapt it to your own requirements.
+VB4X is a flexible framework; adapt it to your own requirements.

 VB4X pays homage and incorporates ideas from the following great titles: